 City of Santa Clara

-The City of Santa Clara encourages long term water conservation: | ||||
+The City of Santa Clara encourages long term water conservation:

-Overhead irrigation with sprinklers and/or spray is permanently NOT ALLOWED between 9 a.m. and 6 p.m. |
+Sprinkler/Spray irrigation: permanently NOT ALLOWED between 9 a.m. and 6 p.m.

-Pick up FREE water-saving devices from the Water & Sewer Utilities Office at City Hall during regular business hours (Monday – Friday, 8 a.m. – 5 p.m.) or order directly from Valley Water free of charge for items & shipping.
+Pick up free water-saving devices from the Water & Sewer Utilities Office at City Hall during regular business hours (Monday–Friday, 8 a.m.–5 p.m.) or order directly from Valley Water free of charge for items & shipping.

 |